 The Independent Reviewer shall carry out the review based solely on all documentation that was in the possession of the Investigation Committee when it was carrying out its investigation in relation to the Complaint.
-If the Independent Reviewer is provided with new information that was not before the Investigation Committee and if he is of the opinion that this information is significant he can require the Investigation Committee to reopen the case or can require the new information to be dealt with under these Bye Laws. as a new Complaint, In order to be considered "New information" and trigger the within power, the said information must have been either: not in existence at the time of the original investigation, or impossible for the party seeking to submit it to procure at the time of the original investigation.
+If the Independent Reviewer is provided with new information that was not before the Investigation Committee and if he is of the opinion that this information is significant he can require the Investigation Committee to reopen the case or can require the new information to be dealt with under these Bye Laws. as a new Complaint, In order to be considered "New information" and trigger the within power, the said information must have been either: not in existence at the time of the original investigation.
 The decision as to whether or not any information provided constitutes new information is at the sole discretion of the Independent Reviewer.